aashishranjan001/Chronarch/README.md

 Chronarch is currently in **closed testing** on Google Play:
 1. Join the [chronarch-testers](https://groups.google.com/g/chronarch-testers) Google Group.
-2. Opt in to testing via the [Play Store testing link](https://play.google.com/apps/testing/com.aashish.chronarch).
+2. Opt in to testing via the [Play Store testing link](https://play.google.com/apps/testing/com.aashish.chronarch), then install Chronarch from the Play Store.

 To build it from source instead: